Stay in the loop with the most important updates

 Individuals who provide services to companies without establishing an employment relationship with them are often called contractors.
-There is no literal translation of this word to Serbian, so in practice, you may often hear terms such as “service provider” or “contractor”.
-In order to prevent any confusion to which this linguistic ambiguousness may lead, in this blog, contractor is an independent individual who provides services, whether they are officially registered at the Serbian Business Registers Agency as an entrepreneur, or whether they offer services as natural bodies (colloquially known as freelancers).
+There is no literal translation of this word into Serbian, so in practice, you may often hear terms such as “service provider” or “contractor”.
+In order to prevent any misunderstandings with this linguistic ambiguousness, in this blog, the contractor is an independent individual who provides services, whether they are officially registered at the Serbian Business Registers Agency as an entrepreneur, or whether they offer services as natural persons(colloquially known as freelancers).

-As with any other form of business cooperation, the relationship between the company and the independent contractor hired to work on particular projects is twofold, so its benefits and drawbacks can be looked at from two angles.
+Same as with any other form of business cooperation, the relationship between the company and the independent contractor hired to work on particular projects is twofold, so its benefits and drawbacks can be looked at from two angles.

-Also, contractors are not obliged to provide their services to one company only, which leads us to the question: what stops the hired independent contractor from disclosing client’s confidential information to third parties, and compromising their whole business?
+In addition, contractors are not obliged to provide their services to one company only, which leads us to the question: what stops the hired independent contractor from disclosing client’s confidential information to third parties, and compromising their whole business?